 Cannabinoid medicine is being investigated as a treatment for PTSD because it has both anxiolytic (anti-anxiety) and memory-modifying effects.
 The most pressing question for researchers to answer now, is when to administer cannabis medicine following a traumatic event.
 There appears to be an important window of opportunity during which, the administration of cannabis could prevent the development of PTSD.

 This mental health condition is complicated by the fact that not all individuals experiencing a traumatic event will go on to develop PTSD.
 So, what is it that protects these individuals from developing this debilitating mental health condition?

 Could the answer lie in “endocannabinoid tone?”
 A study (2013) found that there were reduced levels of endocannabinoids in workers and victims who developed PTSD following the 9/11 terrorist attacks on America.
 Those who did not develop PTSD had normal levels of endocannabinoids.
 Since this study, additional research has been done to relate the decrease of the endocannabinoid tone to the development of PTSD.

 Cannabinoids may exert beneficial effects for PTSD via various mechanisms.
 These could interfere with memory retrieval process and thus help in preventing the recall of the traumatic memory that led to PTSD.
 Alternatively, cannabinoids could enhance extinction learning, which is a form of learning that allows the previously anxiety (fear) forming memory to become non-threatening again.

-This is likely the most promising aspect of using cannabinoids for PTSD treatment because the psychotherapies that are used employ these same excitation mechanisms.
+This is likely the most promising aspect of using cannabinoids for PTSD treatment.
+This is because the psychotherapies used employ these same excitation mechanisms.
 In fact, in several studies using pre-clinical models of PTSD, administration of cannabidiol (CBD) found in the cannabis plant enhanced extinction learning.
 Furthermore, accumulating clinical evidence in recent years suggests that medical cannabis and cannabinoids are effective in relieving PTSD symptomatology.